-Prompt generation (Figure~\ref{fig:prompt_compression_generation}(b)) enhances the efficiency by automatically creating effective prompts that guide the model in generating specific and relevant responses instead of manual annotated data.
-AutoPrompt~\cite{shin2020autoprompt} proposes an automated method to generate prompts for a diverse set of tasks based on a gradient-guided search.
+Prompt generation (Figure~\ref{fig:prompt_compression_generation}(b)) enhances efficiency by automatically creating effective prompts that guide the model in generating specific and relevant responses.
+For instance, AutoPrompt~\citep{shin2020autoprompt} proposes an automated method to generate prompts for a diverse set of tasks based on a gradient-guided search.
 It underscores the significance of human-written text in refining the quality and authenticity of data, emphasizing its pivotal role in optimizing LLM performance.
 Experimental results demonstrate that AutoPrompt outperforms manually created prompts on the LAMA benchmark in eliciting more precise factual knowledge from LLM.
 TempLM~\citep{zhang2022templm} proposes to combine generative and template-based methodologies to distill LLMs into template-based generators, offering a harmonized solution for data-to-text tasks.
 TempLM not only reduces the unfaithfulness rate of a fine-tuned BART model from 83\% to 0\%, but also substantially improves upon human-written ones in BERTScore.
-Lastly, PromptGen~\citep{zhang2022promptgen} considers dynamic prompt generation for knowledge probing, based on a pre-trained LLMs.
-It can automatically generate prompts conditional on the input sentence and outperforms AutoPrompt on the on the LAMA benchmark.
+Lastly, PromptGen~\citep{zhang2022promptgen} considers dynamic prompt generation for knowledge probing based on pre-trained LLMs.
+It automatically generates prompts conditional on the input sentence and outperforms AutoPrompt on the LAMA benchmark.

-\section{LLM frameworks}
+\section{LLM Frameworks}

 LLM frameworks can be in general grouped based on whether they support the tasks of training, fine-tuning, and inference.
 Specifically, frameworks that support training and/or fine-tuning aim to provide scalable, efficient, and flexible infrastructure that improves computation efficiency, reduces memory footprint, optimizes communication efficiency, and ensures reliability of the training/fine-tuning process.
 Frameworks that support inference focus on optimizing inference throughput and reducing memory footprint and latency.
 These frameworks offer a variety of deployment features to serve LLM requests.
 Table~\ref{tab:llmframeworks} provides a summary of existing LLM frameworks along with their key features.